OffShoot Helper

 Terminal command to check the current autostart setting:

-OffShoot Helper can launch a workspace automatically on startup: Terminal command to enable a startup workspace:
+OffShoot Helper can launch a workspace automatically on system startup: Terminal command to enable a startup workspace:

 Terminal command to disable the startup workspace: